joselyn-rodriguez/hugo-site/content/posts/winterstorm2023-tutorial.md

 1. need homebrew installed (for Mac)
     1. need to install Hugo
-2. (opt. need to make a netlify account)
+2. (optionally need to make a netlify account)
 3. need a github account

 ### Setting things up locally: